Ways to Customize Your Guided Tour @fontSize>

 Do Your Research @fontSize>

 The absolute best way to make the most of any travel is to understand where you’re going.
-Knowing what makes each destination special will help you to understand where to go, what to see, what to eat, and what to skip all together.
+Knowing what makes each destination special will help you to understand where to go, what to see, what to eat, and what to skip altogether.
 Researching your destinations in advance of your trip helps you get excited about the things you’re going to be seeing on your guided vacation.
 It also makes for a better experience when you already know something about the places you’re seeing and can ask questions to your guide.
 Take the Louvre Museum, for example: before your trip, maybe take some time to read about the history of the museum and identify some pieces of art that you specifically want to see.

 Talk to Your Tour Director @fontSize>

 A group tour comes with many great perks, and a professional tour director is one of them.
 Your director will be an expert on the region you’ll be visiting – someone who knows the language so that you don’t have to, and who helps enhance your journey in a multitude of ways.
-Take advantage of time on the motor coach to talk about the history, cuisine and attractions in each destination.
+Take advantage of time on the motor coach to talk about the history, cuisine, and attractions in each destination.
 This is a great chance to enhance your knowledge so don’t be afraid to ask questions.

 Your tour director can also help you prioritize things that you may want to see or do that aren’t part of the itinerary – so you can come up with a plan and make the most of your free time.
 Ask your tour director for recommendations on any of the following in each destination you visit: